 Organizational Description and Structure

-Beacon Hill Friends House (www.bhfh.org) is a nonprofit Quaker social action center and residential community based in Quaker principles, located in a historic building near the Massachusetts State House and the central parks and public transit hubs in downtown Boston.
-Our residential program is a multigenerational, cooperative community grounded in Quaker practice and principles but open to those of any faith or non-faith.
-Residencies last up to four years.
-Our other programs include offering hospitality through overnight guest rooms, providing public meeting spaces for Quakers and others, and organizing mission-related events for the public.
-We are currently implementing a new strategic plan calling us to enlarge our role as a center for Quaker life, learning, leadership, and action.
+Beacon Hill Friends House (www.bhfh.org) is a nonprofit Quaker social action center and residential community based in Quaker principles, located in a historic building near the Massachusetts State House and the central parks and public transit hubs of downtown Boston.
+Our residential program is a multigenerational, cooperative community of approximately 22 adults, grounded in Quaker principles and practices but open to those of any faith or non-faith.
+Residencies for non-staff residents last up to four years as a time to grow and deepen.
+Our other programs include offering Quaker hospitality through our overnight guest rooms and our meeting and event spaces, organizing mission-related public events, and serving as the physical home of Beacon Hill Friends Meeting.
+We are currently implementing a strategic plan calling us to enlarge our role as a center for Quaker life, learning, leadership, and action.

-Beacon Hill Friends House has four staff positions: the Residency Manager, the Resident Chef/Kitchen Manager, the new Quaker Action Program Manager, and the Executive Director, who supervises the other three staff.
+Beacon Hill Friends House has four staff positions: the Program Manager, the Residency Manager, the Resident Chef/Kitchen Manager, and the Executive Director, who supervises the other three staff.
 All staff members reside at the House.
 The staff works closely as a team to ensure healthy administration of this small but dynamic organization, where flexibility and give and take are essential.
-Staff members also work closely with BHFH’s Board of Managers and volunteer Committees.
+Staff members also work closely with BHFH’s Board of Managers and volunteer committees.

-Send a letter detailing your qualifications and interest in the position, along with a current resume, to email@example.com and fill out a staff application for residency in our community.
-Applications will be reviewed as received.
-Priority will be given to applications received by Sunday, June 24.
+Send a cover letter detailing your qualifications and interest in the position, along with a current resume, to email@example.com and fill out the staff application for residency in our community.
+Interested candidates are encouraged to apply soon; applications will be reviewed as received, with interviews starting the week of November 11, 2019.